cu/silicon/README.md

 # Production Deployment

-Be aware that this is a web application which contains no authentication or security mechanisms whatsoever.
-Those are up to you to provide.
-Otherwise, you should only deploy this to a trusted private network such as a local LAN segregated from the public Internet by a firewall or VPN. **If deploying on a public server, you are responsible for ensuring all access to it is secure.**
+Silicon Notes is a fairly simple web application which contains no built-in authentication or authorization mechanisms whatsoever.
+If deploying the application on its own, you should only deploy this to a trusted private network such as a local LAN segregated from the public Internet by a firewall or VPN.
-One simple option may be deploying it behind an HTTPS proxy with HTTP Basic Authentication enabled.
+**If deploying on a public server, you are responsible for ensuring all access to it is secure.**

-There is a `docker-compose.yaml` file provided to get you started but you will need to provide your own reverse proxy with TLS and authentication.
+The `deploy` direcctory contains various sample deployments that may be helpful as starting points for a production deployment.

-Normally, it is easiest to host applications like this under their own domain or subdomain, such as https://silicon.example.com/.
+Normally, it is easiest to host applications like this on their own domain or subdomain, such as https://silicon.example.com/.
 If you would rather host it under a prefix instead (as in https://example.com/silicon), see [this issue](https://github.com/cu/silicon/issues/3) for hints on how to do that.

 # Configuring the CodeMirror Editor